Skill Assignment

 Photo Illustrations

-Every photo taken by a person has a point of view.
-All photos represent an act of judgment on the part of the photographer, who decides where to point the camera and what to include in the frame.
-In photojournalism, staging photos or manipulating them after they’re taken is a serious ethics violation, particularly if the photo is meant to show candid truth.
-However, there is also value in photos that are staged or heavily edited.
+In photojournalism, staging photos or manipulating them after they’re taken is a serious ethics violation if the photo is meant to show candid truth.
+However, there is also value in photos that are staged or heavily edited, particularly in representing symbolic meaning.
 These photos are typically called stock photos in commercial photography or photo illustrations in journalism.

-For this assignment, you are going to create four photo illustrations or stock photos to represent concepts in both a positive and negative way.
+For this assignment, you are going to create four photo illustrations or stock photos to represent a concept in both a positive and negative way.
 You will write captions and citations for your own work, including a Creative Commons license if you want to make your work available for other people to use.

 1. Think of a group that you identify with that is associated with both positive and negative stereotypes.
-This might have to do with your personal characteristics, appearance, ethnicity, age, religion, hometown, social affiliations, occupation, hobbies, etc. “College students” is a good option if you’re unsure.
+This might have to do with your personal characteristics, appearance, ethnicity, age, religion, hometown, social affiliations, occupation, hobbies, etc. (“College students” is a good option if you’re unsure.)

 2. Enlist someone to be a model in a stock photo shoot.
 Think about how to portray your topic in a positive light and a negative light.
 You will submit two positive photos and two negative photo, but you should take many photos so you can choose the best ones.

 • Since these are stock photos, you are allowed to stage these photos or set up scenes.
+You have full control, so carefully consider your backgrounds and lighting.

 • A person must be included in all four photos.
 But you can use creative framing or lighting to omit faces if your model has concerns about being identifiable in the photographs.